User Experience

 Knowledge Base Menus

-Decisions: The Casebook product was divided into several modules, including cb Access, cb Engage, and cb Intake.
+Information Architecture Design: The Casebook product was divided into several modules, including cb Access, cb Engage, and cb Intake.
 I therefore decided to have one menu section per module as well as a more general, “Getting Started” menu section.
 I also tried to title the articles in a way that clearly defined what each article taught the user.

 User Research: I did user testing on two different versions of the menu design, one on a single page and one with a side-panel.
 Users strongly preferred the side-panel design because it didn’t require them to keep clicking the back button.
 That helped me choose which WordPress plug-in to use to create the menus.